nojronatron/taskmaster/README.md

 Friday 8-July and Monday 11-July

+- App is currently debugged and runs without crashing.
+- User can login, go to Add Task activity, and click the Add Image button and get the Picker utility.
+- Missing: Attach an image (see TODOs, below).
+- Missing: Upload to S3 (Code to get key and implement upload to S3 not done).
-- Allow users to optionally select an image to attach to a new task.
+- Allow users to optionally select an image to attach to a new task (nearly done).
-- If a user attaches an image to the task it should be uploaded to S3 and associated with that task.
+- If a user attaches an image to the task it should be uploaded to S3 and associated with that task (NOT done).
-- Task Detail should display an image within the activity if one is associated with the selected task.
+- Task Detail should display an image within the activity if one is associated with the selected task (NOT done).

+TODOs

+- Add a few sample images to the Emulator that can be selected.
+- Get image upload (to S3) working.

 ## Feature Tasks